Bigguysahaj/Minimal-Youtube-Rewind-Extension/README.md

 - Load the `dist` folder as an unpacked extension in Chrome.

 ### Firefox
+- Add this in the address bar `about:debugging#/runtime/this-firefox`
 - Load the `dist` folder as a temporary extension in Firefox.

 ## Usage